breakponchito/DominicanWorkShopParticipant/module_02_start_with_book_catalog_application/README.md

 ![Admin Console Deploy Finished](img/payaraDeployFinished.png)

-Finally, click on the application and select View Endpoints to select the following endpoint that is provided from the default source from the Jakarta Starter application: /jakartaee-book-store/rest/hello or open with the full url: localhost:8080/jakartaee-book-store/rest/hello
+Finally, click on the application and select View Endpoints to select the following endpoint that is provided from the default source from the Jakarta Starter application: /jakartaee-book-store/rest/hello or open with the full url on your browser: localhost:8080/jakartaee-book-store/rest/hello

 ![Payara Application Info](img/payaraApplicationDeployInfo.png)